 Radiotherapy has to be carefully planned to make sure it’s as effective as possible.
 It is planned by a cancer specialist (clinical oncologist) and it may take a few visits.
-On your first visit to the radiotherapy department, you’ll be asked to have a CT scan or lie under a machine called a simulator, which takes x-rays of the area to be treated.
+On your first visit to the radiotherapy department, you’ll have a CT scan or lie under a machine called a simulator, which takes x-rays of the area to be treated.

 External radiotherapy does not make you radioactive and it is perfectly safe for you to be with other people, including children, after your treatment.

-Radiotherapy for pancreatic cancer can cause side effects such as feeling sick (nausea), vomiting|, diarrhoea| and tiredness|.
+Radiotherapy for pancreatic cancer can cause side effects such as feeling sick (nausea), vomiting, diarrhoea and tiredness.
 These side effects are usually mild and depend on how much treatment you are having.
 Your cancer specialist will be able to advise you what to expect and can prescribe you treatments to relieve sickness and diarrhoea if needed.